 Skulski Art Gallery Features

-NEW JERSEY – The Skulski Art Gallery of the Polish Cultural Foundation in Clark, NJ is proud to present works of renowned artist/illustrator Valerie Sokolova from March 4 through 25, 2016.
+NEW JERSEY – The Skulski Art Gallery of the Polish Cultural Foundation in Clark, New Jersey is pleased to present an art exhibit titled “Wood & Grain” with reliefs by Jerzy Chojnowski and grain compositions by Maria Nowak which will run from November 13 through December 2, 2016.